 - To carefully coordinate these efforts with those of public clinics in order to ensure all children are served and that public clinics are not adversely affected.

-Please explore our website for more information about our clinical, research, and education activities, learn more about our faculty members and their awards and honors.
+Please explore our website for more information about our clinical, research, and education activities, learn more about our faculty members.